rust-lang-nursery/rust-cookbook/src/file/dir/sizes.md

 [![walkdir-badge]][walkdir] [![cat-filesystem-badge]][cat-filesystem]

 Recursion depth can be flexibly set by [`WalkDir::min_depth`] & [`WalkDir::max_depth`] methods.
-In this example we sum all file sizes to 3 subfolders depth, ignoring files in the root folder at the same time.
+Calculates sum of all file sizes to 3 subfolders depth, ignoring files in the root folder.

 ```rust
 extern crate walkdir;